imakira/espoir/README.md

   -s, --short           false      Show results in a more concise format, omitting some information.
-  -a, --all             false      Show all translation sections (only principal translations are shown by default) -N, --no-inflections  false      Don't show inflection sections -h, --help
+  -a, --all             false      Show all translation sections (only principal translations are shown by default) -N, --no-inflections  false      Don't show inflection sections -n, --no-color        false      Disable ascii color output, env NO_COLOR is also supported -h, --help
 ```